 and warping.
 The bushings and escape teeth are made

 The reproduction made by the factory of Tobias Baeuerle & Söhne, St. Georgen Germany

 The original made by the E. N. Welch Manufacturing Company ca. 1856.

-Read an article Charles wrote about the Briggs Rotary for the NAWCC Bulletin
+Charles wrote an article about rotary pendulum clocks including the Briggs for the NAWCC Bulletin.